 The Owyhee River in Idaho and Oregon is one of the most spectacular desert rivers in the United States.
-A tributary of the Snake River, the Owyhee begins in Nevada and flows north and west through Idaho and Oregon before the 200-mile long river's terminus into the Snake.
-The Owyhee travels through the sparse country and its remote canyon scenery is a favorite destination for whitewater rafting connoisseurs.
+A tributary of the Snake River, the Owyhee begins in Nevada and flows north and west through Idaho and Oregon before coming to journey’s end when it flows into the Snake river.
+The Owyhee travels through one of the least-populated regions in the lower 48 states and its varied landscape and steep canyons make it a favorite destination

+For whitewater rafting connoisseurs.
 Considered the "Sistine Chapel" of western canyon lands, the Owyhee River in Idaho and Oregon is one of the best-kept whitewater rafting secrets.
 Few whitewater trips can compare to the scenery, wildlife, and adventure of Idaho and Oregon's Owyhee River.
-The Owyhee has carved dramatic multi-colored canyons, reminiscent of Bryce and Zion National Parks in southern Utah.
-Sheer-walled rock faces, up to 1,000 feet high, tower above the river and captivate guests as they float through this remote river canyon.
+Through millions of years, the Owyhee has carved dramatic multi-colored canyons, reminiscent of Bryce and Zion National Parks in southern Utah.
+Sheer-walled rock faces, up to 1,000 feet high, tower above the river and captivate guests as they float through these spectacular canyons.
 The Owyhee River's whitewater is as diverse as the flora and fauna that adorns the remote canyon hillsides.

 A kaleidoscope of life thrives in the canyon and you're likely to see multitudes of wildflowers, birds, and reptiles as you raft through the Owyhee's Class II-IV whitewater rapids.
 You're also likely to see eagles and falcons soaring, beavers, otters, coyote, bighorn sheep, and antelope.

+Below in the Itinerary section are brief descriptions of each section of the Owyhee.
 ROW has been on the Owyhee since 1980 and is one of the very few outfitters licensed and permitted to run the entire river (bridging the states of Nevada, Idaho, and Oregon).
 For nature lovers and white water connoisseurs, a rafting vacation on the Owyhee River is a dream come true.

 The Lower Owyhee River Rafting Trips

-The Upper Owyhee River Rafting Trips - South Fork Details
+The Upper Owyhee River Rafting Trips - South Fork

 Dates & Rates